 The process of changing from an arrogant person to a more compassionate, humble person is a long journey that’s going to have some twists and turns in it.
 There is a lot of work that you can do on your own, but you may find that you’re stumbling along the way.

-This is an excellent reason to seek out the support of a certified counselor to get to the root of why you’re arrogant and fix that.
+This is an excellent reason to seek out the support of a certified therapist to get to the root of why you’re arrogant and fix that.
 Once you fix that, adjusting your perspective and worldview gets much easier.